nadjib-dbz/Health-Un/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This is a private project for InjazElJazair.
+Contributions should follow the organization's internal guidelines.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.

 ## 👥 Team

-Health'un was created by a team of passionate developers and health enthusiasts committed to improving wellness in Algeria.
+Health'un was created by a team of passionate developers and health enthusiasts at InjazElJazair committed to improving wellness in Algeria.

 ---

-Made with ❤️ for a healthier Algeria
+Made with ❤️ for a healthier Algeria | © 2024 InjazElJazair